PiDelport/feminism-and-freedom-site/content/activities/activity-9.md

 We suggest you follow these steps:

-1. Start by reading the introduction to *The Feminist Challenge Handout* and the specific section assigned to your group.
+1. Start by reading the introduction to *[The Feminist Challenge]* handout and the specific section assigned to your group.
 Next, Study the resource pack and discuss the question: “what key ideas about freedom does feminism bring to the fore?”